CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 If you need to install Python, you can download the most recent stable version of Python 2 or Python 3 from [general download page](https://www.python.org/downloads/).

+### PyCharm IDE
+[PyCharm](https://www.jetbrains.com/pycharm/) is a very popular [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) that will make your life much easier.
+It supports execution and debugging of Python, Python environments, code version control, it has a built-in terminal and all kinds of plugins.
+Moreover, it is [completely free for students](https://www.jetbrains.com/buy/classroom/?product=pycharm).

 <a name="basics"/>

 ## Python Basics